CHLee0801/TemporalWikiDatasets/README.md

 ```
 python -m wikiextractor.WikiExtractor <Wikipedia dump file> --json
 ```

+This extracting process takes about 6 hours.

 After that, "text" file will be generated.
 Please change this name to 'year + month + date', e.g. 20210801
 ```
 cd Wikipedia_datasets
 mv text <time_step>
 ```

-This extracting process takes about 6 hours.

-or Just using scripts for wikipedia dump
+or You can use scripts for wikipedia dump

 Please type following command in terminal.
 ```
 bash wikipedia_dump.sh <time_step>
 ```